Spose: Music career

 In January 2012, "I'm Awesome" became the theme to the comedy series Mr. D. Spose released the music video for his single "Pop Song" on February 22, 2012.
 He released his third album The Audacity!, on April 16, 2012, on iTunes.
 On October 24, 2012, Spose launched a crowdfunded fundraiser on Kickstarter.com to raise $25,000 to fund The Yard Sale.
 It was funded on November 23, 2012, raising $28,147.

 The Peter Sparker Mixtape was released as a free download on June 10, 2013.
 Deluxe physical copies were sold at bullmoose.com.
 Dankonia, a mixtape entirely over Outkast instrumentals (with other connections to Outkast, such as the album title, named after Stankonia, which also shares the same release date as Dankonia) was released for free on October 31, 2013.
 A physical copy was released in limited numbers on bullmoose.com on November 5, and the Almost Complete Lyrics Book was released on November 29, also on the BullMoose website.

+Spose released his fourth studio album, Why Am I So Happy?, on July 10, 2015.
+It features KGFREEZE, Renee Coolbrith, Kristina Kentigian, Shane Reis, Wax, Lyle Divinsky, Phil Divinsky, Dave Gutter, and Watsky.
+The album has 16 songs.

+Alongside Cam Groves with features from DJ Foodstamp, Shane Reis, and Dave Gutter, Spose released We Smoked It All 3: The Album on November 28th, 2015.
+It was the first edition in the "We Smoked It All" series to be released as an album.
+It features 10 songs.

-Spose released his fourth studio album, Why Am I So Happy, in 2015.
-On April 4, 2017, he released his fifth album, Good Luck With Your Life, locked in a mobile game The King Of Maine with an extra song, "I Wanna Keep It."
+Spose released his sixth studio album, Good Luck With Your Life, on May 5, 2017.
+It has features from Shang-High, Cam Groves, J Spin, Dave Gutter, and "my wife".
+It features the popular songs Good Luck With Your Life and All You Need Is You, each amassing over 1 million Spotify streams.
+When it was released, it was locked in a mobile game The King Of Maine with an extra song, "I Wanna Keep It."
+The album features 13 songs.